king2015/webxash3d-fwgs/README.md

 ### Compile and run

-To build and run a project, go to the [packages/examples/ folder](packages/examples) and choose the example that matches the game or setup you want.
+To build and run a project, go to the [examples/ folder](examples) and choose the example that matches the game or setup you want.

 ### hlsdk